nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 This retention type is useful when the retention period depends on a past and external event.
 It can also be used for migration purpose (moving from a legacy records management system to Nuxeo).

-**Example:** If I apply a retention rule to a document on January 1st, 2020 with the metadata "publication date", a retention period of 2 years, and the "publication date" is September 15th, 2019, then the retention will expire on September 15th, 2021.
+**Example:** If I apply a retention rule to a document on March 15th, 2020 with the metadata "publication date", a retention period of 2 years, and the "publication date" is September 15th, 2019, then the retention will expire on September 15th, 2021.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Retention Management/Functional Overview/retention-schema-metadata